 UBER ANNOUNCES SAFETY MEASURES FOR PASSENGERS

-Our car accident lawyers recently read on Reuters that Uber will connect U.S. riders directly to emergency number 911 starting this summer, the latest in a package of measures designed to improve the global ride hailing company’s popular image.
+Our car accident attorneys recently read good news on Reuters.
+Uber will connect U.S. riders directly to emergency number 911 starting this summer.
+This is the latest in a package of measures designed to improve Uber’s popular image.

-The company said its app will have a dedicated “safety center” feature that will include information on driver screening processes, insurance protections and community guidelines.
-Riders will also be able to designate up to five friends and family members as trusted contacts and share trip details with them during every ride.
+The company said its app will have a dedicated “safety center” feature with information on driver screening processes, insurance protections and community guidelines.
+Riders will also be able to designate up to five friends and family members as trusted contacts.
+A rider can then share trip details with their trusted contacts during every ride.
 These steps should give at least some safety comfort to the Uber car passenger.
 Most likely, Lyft will soon follow.

 The lawyers in our office have now represented many people injured in Minnesota car accidents while a passenger in an Uber or Lyft vehicle.
 Of course, some accidents in an Uber or Lyft car were caused by the Uber/Lyft driver.
 However, many times another car hits the Uber/Lyft car and injures the passenger.
-Our lawyers get your medical bills paid, lost wages reimbursed, and full compensation for pain and suffering.
-If you are injured while a passenger in an Uber car in Minnesota, please call us and speak with an attorney for a free consultation.
+Our lawyers get your medical bills paid, lost wages reimbursed, and compensation for pain and suffering.
+If you are injured while a passenger in an Uber car in MN, please call us and speak with an attorney for a free consultation.